Iranian, EU nuclear negotiators meet in Jordan - Iranian media

 Talks to restore Iran's 2015 nuclear accord have been at a stalemate since September.
 Western powers accuse the Islamic Republic of raising unreasonable demands after all sides appeared to be nearing a deal.

-(Reporting by Elwely Elwelly; Writing by Tom Perry, editing by Ed Osmond)
+(Reporting by Elwely Elwelly; Writing by Tom Perry, editing by Ed Osmond and Nick Macfie)

 ((thomas.perry@thomsonreuters.com; Reuters Messaging: thomas.perry.reuters.com@reuters.net))